hazelcast/hazelcast-reference-manual/src/JCache-BackupAwareEP.md

 Since Hazelcast provides backups of cached entries on other nodes, the default way to backup an object changed by an `EntryProcessor` is to serialize the complete object and send it to the backup partition.
 This can be a huge network overhead for big objects.

 Hazelcast offers a sub-interface for `EntryProcessor` called `com.hazelcast.cache.BackupAwareEntryProcessor`.
-This allows the user to create or pass another `EntryProcessor` to run on backup partitions and apply delta changes to the backup entries.
+This allows you to create or pass another `EntryProcessor` to run on backup partitions and apply delta changes to the backup entries.

 The backup partition `EntryProcessor` can either be the currently running processor (by returning `this`) or it can be